 Equity Mutual funds invest in stocks of publicly listed companies.
-However, you can buy these stocks directly from the stock market.
+You as an investor also have an option to buy these stocks directly from the stock market.

 What Are Mutual Funds?

-As an investor, you own units, which basically represents the portion of the fund that you hold.
-Therefore, the investor can also be known as a unitholder.
-The increase in the value of the investments along with other incomes earned from it is then distributed to the investors/ unit-holders in proportion to the number of units owned, after deducting applicable expenses.
+So basically, you as an investor own units that represents the portion of the fund you hold.
+The investor is also known as an unitholder.
+The increase in the value of the investments along with other incomes earned from it is then distributed to the unitholders in proportion to the number of units owned.
+This is given after deducting applicable expenses.

 What is Direct Equity?

-However, direct equity investing, though perceived as more dynamic by investors, is feasible only for those investors who can understand the working of equity markets & have the time to track it regularly.
+While direct equity investing provides high returns, it is feasible for those investors who can understand the working of equity markets regularly.

 Some of the advantages of mutual funds are as follows: